 PROBLEM

-The designer and purchaser are looking for furniture that has an inviting, residential feel, but all furniture must be highly durable.
-The project also calls for large sofas and multiple ottomans and tables that contain power/usb ports.
+The designer and purchaser were looking for furniture that had an inviting, residential feel, but was also highly durable.
+The project called for large sofas, sectionals, andmultiple ottomans, along with tables which needed to contain power/USB ports.

 SOLUTION

-Jeffrey Braun Furniture provided sofa designs that included laminate arms for durability, along with corner-guards to protect the laminate from chipping.
-All loose seats and back were clipped into place so they can be removed for easy cleaning.
-Jeffrey also designed the Stepping Stone; a powder-coated steel table with multiple top options, perfect for high-use spaces, which he added to our standard line.
+Jeffrey Braun Furniture provided a series of custom furniture solutions.
+Sofa designs included laminate arms for durability, along with corner-guards to protect the laminate from chipping.
+All of the loose seat cushionsand back pillows were clipped into place so they would be secure, but could easily be removed for cleaning.
+Jeffrey also designed the Stepping Stone; a powder-coated steel table with multiple top options, perfect for high-use spaces.

 PROJECT

-Offices and lobbies for the merger of two entertainment corporations
+Offices and Lobbies of an International Entertainment Corporation

 PROBLEM

-The client has chosen dozens of residential sofa and lounge chair designs.
-A furniture dealer has been tasked with finding commercial solutions…in 8 weeks or less.
+Early in the project, the management of the entertainment corporation fell in love with dozens of residential seating designs.
+They hired a furniture dealer who was tasked with finding commercial solutions for these residential designs…in 8 weeks or less.

 SOLUTION

-Using a combination of existing furniture designs and entirely custom designs, Jeffrey Braun Furniture provided all of the lounge furniture in the required timeframe.
-All furniture was built for commercial use, using high density foam, hardwood frames, and quality workmanship.
+Using a combination of our standard furniture designs and entirely custom designs, the Jeffrey Braun Furniture team provided all lounge furniture in the required timeframe.
+Furniture was built for commercial use, using high density foam, hardwood frames, and quality workmanship.

 PROJECT